 Most construction activities, including the installation/construction of accessory structures, swimming pools, hot tubs and HVAC units (new or replacement) require a building or individual trade permit from the Town of Duck.

-You will likely need a survey showing your plan of development and all existing improvements on the property, a $5,000.00 surety bond, a workers’ compensation affidavit, a copy of your contractors license, Dare County Health Department approval (on both your survey and building plans), CAMA permit, if applicable, Floodplain Development Permit application, if applicable, a vegetation management plan (new, as of June 2007), if applicable, and a Property Owners Association disclaimer.
+You will likely need a survey showing your plan of development and all existing improvements on the property, a $5,000.00 surety bond, a workers’ compensation affidavit, a copy of your contractors license, lien assignment, if applicable, Dare County Health Department approval (on both your survey and building plans), CAMA permit, if applicable, and a vegetation management plan (new, as of June 2007), if applicable.

 The Town’s zoning regulations govern building use, height, size, proximity to property lines, fill and grading, and vegetation and tree removal.
 To confirm the requirements for your property, you should refer to the zoning ordinance for the Town of Duck, or you can also refer to our Information and Procedural Guidelines for additional assistance.

-You will need a Land Disturbance Permit, a vegetation management plan (new, as of June 2007) and, depending on the flood zone, you may also need a Floodplain Development Permit.
+You will need a Land Disturbance Permit and possibly a vegetation management plan (new, as of June 2007).

 If any dimension of the structure is over 12 feet, you will need a building permit.
 If no dimensions are over 12 feet, you will not need a building permit, however you will need a Land Disturbance permit to assure compliance with setbacks and lot coverage.

 You will need a building permit if the project cost exceeds $15,000.00 or if any of the work being performed is structural in nature.
 Other trade permits for electrical, plumbing or mechanical work may be required as well.

 A Stop Work Order may be issued.
 You will be required to obtain a permit and your fees will be doubled.